Ehsan-Safaei/MISP-Wazuh-Integration/README.md

 # The script detects the IP and checks if it exists in the MISP_ip.txt list

-🧩 Helper Function: load_file_content()

-The script uses this function to quickly load IOC lists into memory:

-def load_file_content(filepath):
-    """Load file content into set for fast lookup.""" if not os.path.exists(filepath):
-        return set()
-    with open(filepath, 'r') as f:
-        return set(line.strip() for line in f if line.strip())

-Removes duplicates automatically
-Ignores blank lines
-Returns an empty set if the file doesn’t exist

 ⚠️ Notes

 Designed for local IOC list lookups, not online threat feeds.